uizaio/api-wrapper-node/doc/STORAGE.md

   'password': '=59x@LPsd+w7qW',
   'port': 21,
 }).then((res) => {
-  //Identifier of entity has been created }).catch((err) => {
+  //Identifier of storage has been add
+}).catch((err) => {
   //Error
 });